-- The advanced study of organisations, their management and the changing external context in which they operate; - Preparation for and/or development of a career in human resource management by developing skills at a professional level or as preparation for research or further study in the area; - Development of the ability to apply knowledge and understanding of human resource management to complex issues, both systematically and creatively, to improve business and management practice; - Enhancement of lifelong learning skills and personal development so as to be able to work with self-direction and originality and to contribute to the business at large.
+- The advanced study of organisations, their management and the changing external context in which they operate; - Preparation for and/or development of a career in business and management by developing skills at a professional level or as preparation for research or further study in the area; - Development of the ability to apply knowledge and understanding of business and management to complex issues, both systematically and creatively, to improve business and management practice; - Enhancement of lifelong learning skills and personal development so as to be able to work with self-direction and originality and to contribute to the business at large.

-13. A. Intended learning outcomes and learning, teaching and assessment methods: MSc Human Resource Management
+13. A. Intended learning outcomes and learning, teaching and assessment methods: MSc International Management

-The MSc programme comprises of three stages of study and separate awards relate to each stage at Post Graduate Certificate, Post Graduate Diploma, and Finally the MSc.
+The MSc programme comprises of three stages of study and separate awards relate to each stage at Post Graduate Certificate, Post Graduate Diploma, and finally the MSc.

 Each stage is capable of standing alone as a coherent educational and vocationally-relevant experience.
-The programme focuses on the theoretical concepts underpinning HR and the application of these frameworks to practical case work.
+The programme focuses on the theoretical concepts underpinning Management and the application of these frameworks to practical case work.
 The programme gives participants the opportunity to achieve and demonstrate the following learning outcomes:

-Post Graduate Certificate in Human Resource Management
+Post Graduate Certificate in International Management: